jplehmann/nutritious/README.md

 3. search for a tag
   - search with autocompletion

-**** Is it reloading the resources/data every time???
-  - maybe just when i change source?

-How to add "context" link:
-- only shown on a page that doesn't already show context, so it shows
-  - text but only a little bit (line or line group)
-- get id, go to parent, get +/- N around i
-- what if searching?
-* maybe singles should show context by default?
-1. context option only if single line
-2. goes to parent and then grabs before and after
-3. render with highlight
-* lines need to know what # they are could use request parameter

 Todo
 ----
 * UI features
   * select search highlights all (can bootstrap do this?)
   * [2] friendly copy-paste: maybe button to copy? better layout/selecable
   * navigation
-    * [1] widen context +-3 (say of single verse, or chapter and highlight)
     * more breadcrumbs (resource top, book, chapter links)
-    * next/previous (child) links
   * add a header: Tags | Resources | History | Search [ ... ]
     * search: tag search, references, words in bible book?
     * auto detect or have multiple search boxes?